siger2022/Git-tax-calculator-in-Finland/README.md

 # gift_tax_calculator

-Descrpition: This written program is for calculating gift tax.
+Descrpition: This program is written for calculating gift tax in Finland.
 Please visit the Finnish tax department website for more information https://www.vero.fi/en/individuals/property/gifts/gift-tax-calculator/